ToxMe/PyToxme/API.md

 ``print delete(domain,payload,auth,nonce)``

 ##FAQ:
 The PyTox API returns the return objects from https://github.com/Tox/toxme.se/blob/master/api.md#return-values in dictionary format for ease of access.

-If pushing gives ``An error occured`` you've done something seriously wrong because the data returned isn't correct at all.

-If pushing gives you ``Invalid domain`` check your domain
+This will change soon, I just have to start dealing with the returned json more.

+###Errors:
+All errors explain what happened in plain text.

+If err.psh2srv is raised an issue accessing the server was encountered.

+If err.api was raised a user error (invalid secret, etc) was encountered.

+If err.toxme was raised an error on the toxme server was encountered, this usually provides a plain text message describing it.
+An example of this: ``err.toxme: 'Name is taken.'``